-Topic: What Angles Want
+Topic: What Angles Want from inventors and founders

-Description: Whether you need funding or not you should always have your company situated to appear attractive financially for a number of reasons being; ability to raise money if required, better company valuation, managing your company better, to attract better talent for your team, and numerous other reasons.
+Whether you need funding or not you should always have your company situated to appear attractive financially for a number of reasons being; ability to raise money if required, better company valuation, managing your company better, to attract better talent for your team, and numerous other reasons.